Hey Kameeni: Girl Gone Badass review - www.lokmattimes.com

 Hey Kameeni: Girl Gone Badass review

-PNN Mumbai (Maharashtra) [India], December 25: In Bollywood, soft thriller and elegant movie are rarely blended.
-Both of them ...
+Mumbai (Maharashtra) [India], December 26: In Bollywood, soft thriller and elegant movie are rarely blended.
+Both of them are ...

 Anjali Joshi and Mani Shankar have written a great piece of entertainment.
 It’s a humorous interpretation of a very serious social subtext.